Loss Functions for Discrete Contextual Pricing with Observational Data: Relationship to Off-Policy Evaluation Algorithms

 \subsection{Connection to Doubly Robust Estimators}

-An issue with the inverse propensity scoring method is that it is known to perform poorly if the propensity score is not known and is not able to be estimated accurately \citep{dudik2011doubly}.
-Furthermore, it can have very high variance for actions which are not frequently prescribed \citep{dudik2011doubly}.
-One method to overcome this is the doubly robust estimator \citep{dudik2011doubly, zhou2018offline}, which combines the inverse propensity scoring method with the direct method.
-If a price is given to a particular customer in the observed data, we use the inverse propensity score to estimate the reward.
-For the remaining prices, a plug-in estimator $\hat{\mu}_j$ is used to estimate the reward.
-In this setting, $\hat{\mu}_j$ is the estimated reward from giving customer $X_i$ price $p_j$, and may be estimated using machine learning techniques.
-It can also be easily adapted from an estimate $\bm{f_{\tilde{Y}}}$.
-This approach has been shown to reduce variance relative to the inverse propensity scoring method \citep{dudik2011doubly}, and can perform well if the plug-in estimator $\hat{\mu}_j$ is accurate.
+The DR estimator \citep{dudik2011doubly, zhou2018offline} combines the IPS method with an estimate of the reward.
+Note that for the IPS estimator in \Cref{ips_estimator}, there is only a contribution to the reward estimate for the action that was observed for a customer.
+For this action, the DR estimator uses an estimate similar to IPS, but for the remaining unobserved actions, a plug-in estimator $\hat{\mu}(X, p_j)$ is used to estimate the reward.
+In this setting, $\hat{\mu}(X,p_j)$ is the estimated reward from giving a customer with features $X$ price $p_j$, and it may be estimated using machine learning models.
+It can also be easily adapted from an estimate of $\bm{\hat{f}_{\tilde{Y}}}$.

 \begin{definition} \textit{Doubly robust estimator applied to the contextual pricing setting:}